blucardin/SCIE001Math/main.typ

     )
   ]

+  #figure(
+    image("images/IMG_4042.jpeg"),
+    caption: [Just in case I also drew the slope field by hand.
+I am a computer guy, not a drawing guy.
+The image shows how the slope lines point away from the unstable equilibrium at $T = 261.26 K$, and towards the stable equilibriums at $T = 289.29 K$ and $T = 233.73 K$ over time. ]
+  )

 + #example[#underline[*Your task:*] Which equilibrium solution gives the closest temperature value to the current average surface temperature of the Earth?]